atopile/atopile/docs/blog/posts/matt_narayan_origin_story.md

 links:
 ---

-# Our Journey: From Weekend Projects to Redefining Hardware Design
+# From Weekend Projects to Reinventing Hardware Design

 ## Early Days: Can we build a predator drone?